Baghdad Stadium

 Baghdad Stadium is a multi-use stadium in Kwekwe, Zimbabwe.
 It is currently used mostly for football matches and serves as the home stadium for Lancashire Steel.
 The stadium has a capacity of 5,000 people.

+As of 2025, the stadium is in a state of disrepair.

 Location

 Stadium is located at the heart of the steel industry close to both Lancashire Steel and the works of ZIMASCO.
 Its proximity of the working suburb of Mbizo, a few miles away, sees it filled to capacity every time Lancashire Steel FC plays league games against the likes of Shabhane Mine, Highlanders FC and Dynamos FC.